Sera91/Accessing_Leonardo/README.md

 To load any needed module usefule for DL applications you need first to load the user profile: module load profile/deeplrn and then you can simply run:

+## Budget

+saldo -b (for gpu partition)

+with each budget you get a work area located at this address:

+/leonardo_work/BUDGET_NAME/